-Diminished ovarian reserve refers to a clinical situation in which the ovary does not contain as many oocytes as would be expected for a woman’s age.
+Diminished ovarian reserve refers to a clinical situation in which the ovary does not contain as many oocytes (eggs) as we would expect to see for a woman’s age.
 It is difficult to adequately stimulate (or “superovulate”) a woman’s ovary in the presence of diminished ovarian reserve.
 Superovulation increases the chance of conception in a treatment cycle by causing more oocytes to ovulate – thereby leading to a better chance for potential fertilization.
-If it is difficult to stimulate a woman’s ovary, there is limited ability to increase the chance of achieving pregnancy.
+If it is difficult to stimulate a woman’s ovary, it is difficult to increase the chance of achieving pregnancy.

 Ovarian reserve testing is a reflection of the quantity of oocytes within the ovary more than a reflection of quality – although many investigators believe that these two characteristics are closely related.
 Despite the widespread use of ovarian reserve testing, it appears that age is still the most important predictor of oocyte quality.

 Diminished ovarian reserve does not eliminate the possibility of pregnancy.
 However, this problem should encourage a woman to be more aggressive in her quest to become pregnant as time is clearly of the essence.

 Contact us at Texas Fertility Center to partner with our renowned fertility specialists.
 Our legacy of expert care has resulted in 24,000 babies born in Central Texas and around the United States.